Internal Medicine Residency Curriculum

 - 3-4 rounding interns

-The Seniors are on call every other day from 7 a.m. to 7 p.m. we have no 24-hour call day.
-Sign out occurs at 5 pm on weekdays and it occurs at 3 pm on weekends, The on call senior gets help from the consult senior if the census of the team is 13 or more after 3 pm on weekends and 5 pm on weekdays.
+The Seniors are on call every other day from 7 a.m. to 7 p.m.
+We have no 24-hour call day.
+Sign out occurs at 5 pm on weekdays and 3 pm on weekends.
+The consult senior assists the on-call senior if the census of the team is 13 or more after 3 pm on weekends and 5 pm on weekdays.

 The average number of admissions per team per 12-hour call day is 8-10.